Trimming Your RC Plane

 Left thrust and up thrust are the less frequently used angles.

-Right thrust is more common than left thrust because the majority of rc planes have anti-clockwise rotating propellers (when viewed from the front), and the combination of motor torque and prop wash spiralling around the fuselage and hitting the left side of the fin can cause an unwanted yaw and/or roll to the left when the plane is under power, so right thrust compensates for this.
+Right thrust is more common than left thrust because the majority of rc planes have anti-clockwise rotating propellers (when viewed from the front), and the combination of motor torque and prop wash spiralling around the fuselage and hitting the left side of the fin can cause an unwanted yaw and/or roll to the left when the plane is under power.
+Right thrust compensates for this.

 Typically right thrust values amount to just two or three degrees, but the exact amount will vary from plane to plane.